|

 ||

-Roger Burgess is my best friend and was one of my Stage 1 computer science students from 1998.
-Now he works in Christchurch as an I.T. expert for Nurse Maude. |
+Roger Burgess is my best friend and was one of my Stage 1 Computer Science students from 1998.
+Now he works in Christchurch as an I.T. expert for Nurse Maude . |

 ||

-Andreas Kacofegitis was my ex-flatmate when I used to live in 29 Tika Street, Riccarton, Christchurch. |
+Andreas Kacofegitis was my ex-flatmate when I used to live in 29 Tika Street, Riccarton, Christchurch.
+He now works for Kiwi bank's IT department. |

 ||